icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 Tip: You can use Ctrl+ and Ctrl- to make the text bigger and smaller.
 ```

-Before we begin, we'll have to explain some terms:
+Before we begin, we'll have to explain some terms.
+Don't worry if these don't make sense at first, you'll pick up concepts quickly when experimenting with the `ls` and `cd` commands:
 * Every command you execute in the terminal takes place from the perspective of a certain directory, called your **working directory**.

 * Your **home directory** is the default location for all your personal files, and is located at `/home/<your-username>/`.
 Your home directory is the default working directory when you open the terminal for the first time.